-I’m an award winning science fiction and horror writer living in the south of England, with my first novel CREATIONS already on sale (more details here, including links for ordering).
+I’m an award winning science fiction and horror writer living in the south of England.
+My first novel CREATIONS came out in 2014, followed by the sequel ERADICATIONS in 2018.
+In addition, I was a winner in the prestigious “Writers of the Future” contest, with my winning story “Contact Authority” appearing in volume 28.
 I’ve also been published in a number of short fiction markets such as The Book of Dark Wisdom, Neo Opsis and Midnight Street.
-In addition, in 2012 I was a winner in the prestigious “Writers of the Future” contest, with my winning story “Contact Authority” appearing in volume 28.
 In this site is an overview of my writing and publishing history so far, book reviews from my own reading, and links which might be of interest to other writers.

 Follow me on Twitter: @wmfiction

 14-Dec-2019: Two amazing reviews for those latest horror stories!

 Firstly for LINGUA DAEMONIORUM:

 “Wow.
 This story was extremely short but contained more horrors than many novels.
 It’s not often a horror book actually unnerves me.
 But this did, and it was awesome.”

 Then for THE LEVELLING: